 They’ll have a library of varied fonts and know how to produce the right message for you by using the right combination of elements.

-Next time you see a logo design, poster, or credits for a tv program think about the above elements and you should be able to tell what message is being projected without even reading the word.
+Next time you see a logo design, poster, or credits for a tv program, look at the font being used.
+You should be able to tell what message is being projected without even reading the word.